Background Mandated Materials

 What is the status of the Curriculum Framework?

-Given the phased implementation of the Western Australian curriculum, schools may be teaching some learning areas from the Western Australian curriculum supplemented by learning areas described in the former Western Australian Curriculum Framework.
+Given the phased implementation of the Western Australian curriculum for Languages, schools may be teaching from the former Western Australian Curriculum Framework.

 What are the differences between the Western Australian curriculum and ACARA's Australian curriculum for Phases 2 and 3 learning areas?